Weather SafetyMay 21, 2026·10 min read·By Lasso Mgmt Safety Team

 Roughly 70% of heat-related fatalities in construction happen during the worker’s first week on the job.
 New hires, workers returning after time off, and workers transferring from indoor to outdoor positions are at elevated risk.
 A graduated exposure schedule is not optional.

-The 103°F trigger — mandatory rest territory
+The 103°F trigger — high-risk territory

 What changes at 103°F specifically: